Great Siege of Malta: Knights of Malta

-In particular, the corsair Dragut was proving to be a major threat to the Christian nations of the central Mediterranean.
+In particular, the corsair Dragut posed a major threat to the Christian nations of the central Mediterranean.
 Dragut and the Knights were continually at loggerheads.
-In 1551, Dragut and the Ottoman admiral Sinan decided to take Malta and invaded the island with a force of about 10,000 men.
+In 1551, Dragut and the Ottoman admiral Sinan Pasha decided to take Malta, and invaded the island with a force of about 10,000 men.
 After only a few days, however, Dragut broke off the siege and moved to the neighbouring island of Gozo, where he bombarded the Cittadella for several days.
-The Knights' governor on Gozo, Gelatian de Sessa, having decided that resistance was futile, threw open the doors to the Cittadella.
-The corsairs sacked the town and took virtually the entire population of Gozo (approximately 5,000 people) into captivity.
+The Governor of Gozo, the Knight Galatian de Sesse, surrendered and the corsairs sacked the town and took virtually the entire population of Gozo (approximately 5000 people) into captivity.
 Dragut and Sinan then sailed south to Tripoli, where they soon seized the Knights' garrison there.
-They initially installed a local leader, Aga Morat, as governor, but subsequently Dragut himself took control of the area.
+They initially installed a local leader, Murad Agha, as governor, but Dragut subsequently took control of the area.

-Expecting another Ottoman invasion within a year, Grand Master of the Knights Juan de Homedes ordered the strengthening of Fort Saint Angelo at the tip of Birgu (now Vittoriosa), as well as the construction of two new forts, Fort Saint Michael on the Senglea promontory and Fort Saint Elmo at the seaward end of Mount Sciberras (now Valletta).
+Expecting another Ottoman invasion within a year, the new Grand Master, Juan de Homedes, ordered the strengthening of Fort St. Angelo at the tip of Birgu, as well as the construction of two new forts, Fort Saint Michael on the Senglea promontory and Fort Saint Elmo at the seaward end of Mount Sciberras (now Valletta).
 The two new forts were built in the remarkably short period of six months in 1552.
 All three forts proved crucial during the Great Siege.

-The next several years were relatively calm, although the guerre de course, or running battle, between Muslims and Christians continued unabated.
-In 1557 the Knights elected Jean Parisot de Valette Grand Master of the Order.
+The next several years were relatively calm, although the guerre de course (commerce raiding) between Muslims and Christians continued unabated.
+In 1557, the Knights elected Jean Parisot de Valette Grand Master of the Order.
 He continued his raids on non-Christian shipping, and his private vessels are known to have taken some 3,000 Muslim and Jewish slaves during his tenure as Grand Master.

-By 1559 Dragut was causing the Christian powers such distress, even raiding the coasts of Spain, that Philip II organized the largest naval expedition in fifty years to evict the corsair from Tripoli.
+By 1559, Dragut was causing the Christian powers such distress, even raiding the coasts of Spain, that Philip II organized the largest naval expedition in fifty years to evict the corsair from Tripoli.
 The Knights joined the expedition, which consisted of about 54 galleys and 14,000 men.
 This ill-fated campaign climaxed in the Battle of Djerba in May 1560, when Ottoman admiral Piyale Pasha surprised the Christian fleet off the Tunisian island of Djerba, capturing or sinking about half the Christian ships.
-The battle was a disaster for the Christians and it marked the high point of Ottoman domination of the Mediterranean.
+The battle was a disaster for the Christians, and it marked the high point of Ottoman domination of the Mediterranean.